-The PAW5 isn’t chew-proof though.
+The PAW5 isn’t a chew-proof toy for your though.
 You may need to supervise your dog to prevent them from getting too over-enthusiastic or pulling out the “grass.”
 It’s also relatively expensive, although I still think it’s worth the money.

-Why We Recommend It: The PAW5 is one of our favourite snuffle mats.
+Why We Recommend It: The PAW5 is one of our favourite snuffle mats and an excellent treat dispensing toy.
 It has a simple design, but the grass-like strands are great for hiding kibble and treats.

 The West Paw Zogoflex Rumpus is designed for power chewers.
 It’s made using non-toxic, FDA-compliant, recyclable and dishwasher safe material, and put through a rigorous testing process with tough canine product samplers.

 The Rumpus is a solid, very durable and lobed toy that floats.
 It has a great bounce and can stand up to some pretty harsh treatment.
 It also comes in two sizes, so it works for most breed-types.